AlexanderB1290/oracle-cando-workshop/jcs-create/README.md

  - **Password:** WebLogic administrator's password.
 Don't forget to note the provided password.
  - **Enable access to Administration Consoles:** check this to get access to the Admin console.
  - **Deploy Sample Application:** check it to deploy the sample application.
 It can be useful to test accessibility (correct LB configuration, etc.) of the Java Cloud Service Instance.
- - *For this service you do not create and configure a Coherence Data Tierjust to save time and resources.*
+ - *For this service you do not create and configure a Coherence Data Tier just to save time and resources.*
  - **Database Configuration** for For Oracle Required Schema
 	 - **Name:** Database Cloud Service name to store WebLogic repository data.
 Select from the list your database service instance cteated during the Database Cloud Service creation
 	 - **PDB Name:** pluggable database service identifier of the Database Cloud Service instance which will be used to store repository schema.
 If you have choosen default (PDB1) during Database Cloud Service creation then leave the default here too